 Rather more than thirty years later, Simone Martini painted the Majestas.
 It illustrates both the specific qualities of Sienese art, gaiety of colour with decorative quality of line and devotional fervour.
-The fresco is much damaged; it requires some patient study before its intrinsic beauty can be perceived.
+The fresco is quality of line and devotional tervour.
+The tresco is much damaged; it requires some patient study before its intrinsic beauty can be perceived.
 Use an opera glass.

-Madonna, enthroned under a great baldacchino, is

-surrounded by a court of apostles, archangels and saints.
+Madonna, enthroned under a great baldacchino, is surrounded by a court of apostles, archangels and saints.
 The Child, standing on His mother's knees, blesses the city Council in the Greek fashion, and holds a scroll with the charge, "Follow after Justice, ye who rule the earth."
-Two angels kneeling on the steps offer vases with roses and lilies, and behind them are the four patrons of the city, Ansanus, Savinus, Crescentius, and Victor, on their knees, praying that the Virgin shall show favour to her city.
+Two angels kneeling on the steps offer vases with roses and lilies, and behind them are the four patrons of the city.
+Apsanus Savinus Crescentius, and patrons of the city, Ansanus, Savinus, Crescentius, and Victor, on their knees, praying that the Virgin shall show favour to her city.
 On the steps of the throne are rhyming verses in Italian, in which the Virgin says that the angels' flowers, the lilies and roses from the heavenly meadows, do not delight her more than good counsels; but that sometimes she hears those who despise her and lead her state into error, and when they give worst counsel they are most praised.